urbantrout/docs/en/templating/querying-elements/craft-categories.md

 For example, if you set `offset(1)`, the would-be second category returned becomes the first.

-### `order`
+### `orderBy`

 The order the categories should be returned in.
 Possible values include `'title'`, `'id'`, `'groupId'`, `'slug'`, `'uri'`, `'dateCreated'`, and `'dateUpdated'`, as well as any textual custom field handles.
 If you want the entries to be sorted in descending order, add “`desc`” after the property name (ex: `'slug desc'`).
 The default value is `'postDate desc'`.

 ### `positionedAfter`

 Only fetch categories which are positioned after the given category.
-Accepts either a [CategoryModel]({entry:templating/categorymodel}) object or a category’s ID.
+Accepts either a [CategoryModel](en/templating/categorymodel) object or a category’s ID.

 ### `positionedBefore`

 Only fetch categories which are positioned before the given category.
-Accepts either a [CategoryModel]({entry:templating/categorymodel}) object or a category’s ID.
+Accepts either a [CategoryModel](en/templating/categorymodel) object or a category’s ID.

 ### `prevSiblingOf`

 Only fetch the category which is the previous sibling of the given category.
-Accepts either a [CategoryModel]({entry:templating/categorymodel}) object or a category’s ID.
+Accepts either a [CategoryModel](en/templating/categorymodel) object or a category’s ID.

 ### `relatedTo`

 Only fetch categories that are related to certain other elements.
-(See {entry:docs/relations:link} for the syntax options.)
+(See [Relations](en/relations.md) for the syntax options.)

 ### `search`